Jaaz7/dice-mania/README.md

   - Its questions highlight the important input that is required by the player with colors.
   - It has a 4x winning bet if the player wants to be riskier, it provides a good reward system that motivates players to go for big plays.
   - The player is motivated to invite friends to play Dice Mania.
+  - Delay in key moments such as input questions will allow the player to read important information such as remaining balance before the next code runs, this results in a better game pace.

 ---
 ## Features